Skip to content

 Jason Stolz CLTC, CRPC

-This page walks through what truly determines how long a TSP can last in retirement, why many withdrawal strategies fail over time, and how guaranteed income strategies can reduce the risk of outliving your savings.
+This page explains what truly determines how long a TSP can last in retirement, why many withdrawal strategies fail over time, and how layering guaranteed income can reduce the risk of outliving your savings.

 Why TSP Longevity Is Different From Accumulation

-During your career, TSP success is measured by contribution rates, matching, and long-term growth.
+During your career, TSP success is measured by contribution rates, matching (if applicable), and long-term growth.
 In retirement, success is measured by sustainability.
 The same investment mix that worked while you were adding money can behave very differently once you begin taking money out.

 The Key Variables That Determine How Long a TSP Lasts